 Protective laws prevent employers from firing someone for the first of their debts that becomes subject to wage garnishment.
 That’s even if there are multiple garnishments against the same debt.
 Unfortunately, those protections don’t extend to a second account.

-To initiate the garnishment process, most creditors need to file a lawsuit against a borrower for failing to pay their debt.
+Most creditors need to file a lawsuit against a borrower for failing to pay their debt to initiate the garnishment process.
 If the court rules in favor of the creditor and orders a wage garnishment, the creditor can use it to collect.

 But there are exceptions to the court order rule.
 People who fail to pay federal student loan debts, child support, or tax debts may be subject to wage garnishment without a legal proceeding.
 Both the Department of Education and the IRS can bypass the courts.